-As group of SMEs, Postmasters pay €2.1 million in rates to Local Authorities (approx. €2k per Post Office).
+As group of SMEs, Postmasters pay almost €2 million in rates to Local Authorities (approx. €2k per Post Office).
 All rates, rent, wages, etc. are paid by the Postmaster.

 What is the size and scale of the Irish Post Office Network?

 The Post Office Network is the largest retail Network in Ireland with 933 branches.
 888 Post Offices are run by independent Postmasters who operate as small businesses and provide employment to 1,409 Full time equivalents.